sSmothie/MUhyprland/README.md

 # MUhyprland

 MU (for Material Unity) are my (originaly plagiarized, but heavily modified) hyprland dotfiles.
-It tries to mimic google's material design 3 principles, while still sort of looking like your stock android UI.
-It uses matugen for generating colour palettes
+It tries to mimic google's Material 3 Expressive principles, while still sort of looking like your stock android UI.
+It uses matugen for generating the colour palettes.

-REQUIREMENTS:
+**REQUIREMENTS:**
 - most likely any of the fonts supporting the NERD icons for displaying, well, icons.
 - Product Sans font installed, unless you want something else
 - (if you want you can download the hypr_dynamic_cursors, since i have a small config made: https://github.com/VirtCode/hypr-dynamic-cursors)